 - Tamoxifen (Nolvadex)

-Of these three, clomiphene is the only drug that is specifically FDA-approved to help women ovulate.
+Of these three, clomiphene is the only drug that is specifically FDA-approved for ovulation induction.
 Letrozole and tamoxifen are FDA approved to treat breast cancer but also happen to promote ovulation.

 Although ovulation induction is an off-label indication for letrozole and tamoxifen use, fertility experts often use these medications, as they may help a couple avoid more costly and risky treatments such as gonadotropin (injectable ovulation medications) medications.